Daffodil Kitchen

 By Susan / 22nd November 2022

 This wonderful soft and moist cake is lightly sweetened with honey and loaded with figs, sultanas and pecan nuts.
-This cake is very versatile: it is quite perfect served simply sliced, but it is also delicious spread…
+This cake is very versatile: slice it thinly and serve it as an accompaniment to a cheeseboard –…

 read more